marquez5g/ww-bot/README.md

 pm2 start ecosystem.config.js
 ```

 If you use **pm2** you can edit the environment variable and set your preferences.
+Edit the file `ecosystem.config.js`:
 ```js
 {
   apps: [